“I have to find my son!”

 The story engaged me and mostly held my attention.
 Some parts are oddly specific, but as a whole, it read exactly as one would expect.
 While it wasn’t necessarily in my top books of 2019, I’m not sorry I requested and received the free review copy I read, and I did enjoy it well enough.
 I think the story would best recommended for folks dealing with infertility, considering adoption, or who love memoirs on either of those subjects.

-Finding My Son is on tour with Celebrate Lit
+Finding My Son

 Book: Finding My Son